UPBeat-Automation/.github/profile/README.md

 ---

 ## 🎯 Our Focus
-- **UPB + Hubitat integration** → We built [UPBeat-Hubitat](https://github.com/xeren-io/UPBeat-Hubitat), a free integration that lets you keep using your UPB switches and scenes in a modern Hubitat environment.
+- **Universal Powerline Bus (UPB) + Hubitat integration** → We built [UPBeat-Hubitat](https://github.com/xeren-io/UPBeat-Hubitat), a free integration that lets you keep using your UPB switches and scenes in a modern Hubitat environment.
 - **Supporting legacy Omni/HAI users** → Exploring ways to bridge old OmniPro setups into today’s modern platforms.
 - **Community-first** → Xeren is not a company — it’s a community-driven effort to keep UPB alive, reliable, and open.